Science Diplomacy

 The DWIH New York also promotes innovation and collaboration by planning and hosting events about Science Diplomacy, among them a side event during the UN Summit of the Future Action Days, an online seminar on Science Diplomacy in Practice, and an expert discussion on Science Diplomacy in International Organizations.

-Coming up, the FUTURE FORUM 2024 in Washington, D.C., is going to foster global dialogue at the intersection of science, diplomacy, and technology.
-This year’s theme, “Science Diplomacy in an Era of Technological Disruption”, invites you to explore how AI, biotechnology, and other advancements are reshaping international relations.
-Leading experts, innovators, and policymakers are going to discuss how science can bridge divides, foster global cooperation, and address the world’s most pressing challenges.
-If you would like to attend, you can register here.
+The FUTURE FORUM 2024 in Washington, D.C., fostered global dialogue at the intersection of science, diplomacy, and technology.
+The theme, “Science Diplomacy in an Era of Technological Disruption,” invited participants to explore how AI, biotechnology, and other advancements are reshaping international relations.
+Leading experts, innovators, and policymakers discussed how science can bridge divides, foster global cooperation, and address the world’s most pressing challenges. is going to foster global dialogue at the intersection of science, diplomacy, and technology.

 More resources on Science Diplomacy